UK GDPR lawful bases are the foundation for any lawful processing of personal data, and getting them right is essential for compliance.

 - an activity that supports or promotes democratic engagement

-An example of processing under this lawful basis would be where local authorities process an individual’s personal data for managing and enforcing the Traffic Regulations Orders (TROs), which is part of the local authority’s public task function.
+An example of processing under this lawful basis is where local authorities process an individual’s personal data to manage and enforce Traffic Regulation Orders (TROs), which is part of the local authority’s public task function.

 It’s unlikely that a commercial organisation would ever rely on this lawful basis, as it’s more catered towards public authorities that perform public functions.

-Does lawful basis need to be included in your privacy policy?
+Does a lawful basis need to be included in your privacy policy?

 In short, yes.
-The UK GDPR states, individuals must be informed about how your organisation processes their personal data and under what lawful basis.
-This means you would need to include these details in your privacy policy to show that personal data is being processed lawfully, fairly and in a transparent manner.
+The UK GDPR states that individuals must be informed about how your organisation processes their personal data and the lawful basis for that processing.
+This means you would need to include these details in your privacy policy to demonstrate that personal data is processed lawfully, fairly, and transparently.

 What happens if the reason for your processing changes?